fiscal sponsorship FAQs.

 - Why do you want to know how I will raise funds outside of the fiscal sponsorship program?You may not plan to raise the whole budget from sources that require fiscal sponsorship and that is fine.
 We want to know what other funding you have committed or plan to approach to demonstrate your budget can be realized and your project can get made.

-- Why is the budget for my project so important?
-How do I make an industry standard comprehensive line item expense budget?
+- How do I make an industry standard comprehensive line item budget?

 - A Better Budget: The Beginner’s Guide to Planning an Indie Budget